DUI Checkpoint In Pittsburgh: Your Rights, Legality & Charges

 Pittsburgh often has road blocks in place used to identify drunk drivers.
 Over the years, there have been numerous questions asked about what happens to those who are stopped at these checkpoints which are specifically known as DUI checkpoints.
 Fortunately, there is a proven record that very few drivers who are actually stopped at these checkpoints are arrested for drunk driving.

-- If you are stopped at a DUI checkpoint, you must follow the orders for the law enforcement officers, including answering questions and providing your driver’s license and insurance information.
+- If you are stopped at a DUI checkpoints In Pittsburgh, you must follow the orders for the law enforcement officers, including answering questions and providing your driver’s license and insurance information.

 - You have the follow rights if you are stopped at a DUI checkpoint: the right to avoid the checkpoint, the right to decline answering additional questions, and the right to decline a sobriety test.